chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 _What to do about this?_

 OK, so we have some bad data, and it is inherently poor.
 Not due to our manipulations.
-So the actions to take are a bit limited:
+So the actions to be taken are limited:
 1. Throw out the whole dataset. (_OK that is just a bad idea, we have information here!_)
 2. Search the internet for better data to replace our bad data. (_Wasn't the whole point to use this new dataset?_)
 3. Drop bad data, it is only a small fraction and use the rest to learn something!

-It's obvious what to do right?
+It's obvious what to do, right?
 Yes, number 3 is what I have chosen to do.
-It is a shame, we loose some interesting seasons, including two champions, but if dropping 8% of our data changes our conclusions drastically then we have done something incorrectly!
+It is a shame, we lose some interesting seasons, including two champions, but if dropping 8% of our data changes our conclusions drastically, then we have done something incorrectly!

 I should also add that I am in communication with FBref about these discrepancies.
 I hope that with this analysis I can help them debug things!